 Plaintiff Preskarâ€™s children had attended the schools.
 Never was classification of race, religion, or national heritage an issue.
 All races were treated with respect.
 When incidents of dispute occurred in the schools, it was handled according to common sense laws, as well as those set in school and state law.
 When attending school functions the atmosphere was good, violence was rare.
 Plaintiff Preskar began to realize that frequently she was reading of violence within the Elk Grove Unified School District.
 Diversity was instituted to rid schools of violence.
 The district had never had excess problems in this area.
 Though the school district had no compelling racial issues, they chose to introduce diversity education into the district for the students, teachers, staff, and administrators.

-Plaintiff Preskar felt during school functions as if she had to continually apologize for being â€œwhite.â€ Yet, the Plaintiff had done nothing wrong.
-The Plaintiff had a knot in her stomach every time â€œwhite privilegeâ€ topics arose.
+Plaintiff Preskar felt during school functions that she had to continually apologize for being â€œwhite.â€ Yet, the Plaintiff had done nothing wrong.
+Plaintiff Preskar had a knot in her stomach every time â€œwhite privilegeâ€ topics arose.
 Her father had worked in the Steel Mills in Chicago.
 He never had a college education.
 Working long and hard hours with people of all color, he taught his children the value of hard work.
-It also taught Plaintiff Preskar to respect all people, no matter the race.
+He also taught Plaintiff Preskar to respect all people, no matter the race.

 It was not only race that Plaintiff Preskar noticed was at issue, but also her country.
 Plaintiff Preskar believes firmly in the Judeo-Christian principles that formed this nation.
 These principles, embedded in the Declaration of Independence and Constitution, are the principles that give men equality in their rights to freedom.
-Because she held strong patriotic beliefs about the formation of this nation, she was not of diversity status.
-Because of her patriotism and Judeo-Christian beliefs, the Plaintiff would not give equal value to all ideas, values, morals, ethics, lifestyles, and religions.
+Because she holds strong patriotic beliefs about the formation of this nation, she is not of diversity status.
+Because of her patriotism and Judeo-Christian beliefs, the Plaintiff would not and does not give equal value to all ideas, values, morals, ethics, lifestyles, and religions.

 As a result, she was not treated equally because she was not adhering to diversity thinking.
 Plaintiff Preskar is an individual and various factors contributed to the formation of her belief system.
 Her uniqueness in thought and belief, however, was not accepted, for it was not â€œdiversity thinking.â€ If she stated her viewpoint that was contrary to the â€œdiversity one,â€ which excluded hers, she immediately knew from reactions that she was out of line with diversity thinking.
 She began to notice that this was happening to others within the school environment.
 Even if the statement of opinion is said in respect, the contrary person is looked upon in a hostile manner.
 Teachers, administrators, and students who do not believe diversity principles are silenced by verbal assault, harassment, intimidation of job loss, and stereotyping.

-Plaintiff Lawrenceâ€™s son was asking if he was gay because he liked to play basketball with his friends after school, a concept placed into his young, innocent mind by his school.
+Plaintiff Lawrenceâ€™s son was asking if he was gay because he liked to play basketball with his friends after school.
 This simple question began turmoil in this family unit.
 Homosexuality goes against Plaintiff Lawrenceâ€™s closely held personal beliefs and her religious beliefs, and gives her son contradicting messages between home teaching and government teaching.
 There is no doubt that the â€œborn-that-wayâ€ theory is simply that, an unconfirmed theory, and it is wrong to teach such a fact, as truth, that is not scientifically sound.
 Due Process Clause of the Fourteenth Amendment protects the fundamental rights of parents and the liberty to own oneâ€™s own thoughts without intrusion into the privacy of thought.
 The speaker asked questions that denied the students their liberty of thought and privacy enacted through the Ninth Amendment.
 Griswold v.
 Connecticut 381 U.S. 479 (1965).

 Becoming very concerned, Plaintiff Lawrence contacted the school and gave them a list of â€œclosely held personal beliefsâ€ and informed the school that her child must be excluded from any program or education class that was attempting to indoctrinate her child in a contrary opinion.
 At this point, on an almost weekly basis, Bryce was sent to the library during a diversity class called Advocacy.
 He was sometimes harassed by the librarian because he did not always have the correct library pass from his teacher, and sometimes he was left to wander the halls until the next class began.
-On one occasion he was even sent to on-campus-suspension, where students are placed for punishment.
+On one occasion he was actually made to attend on-campus-suspension, which is where students are sent for punishment.

 Plaintiff Lawrence and her son were discriminated against because the diversity of his viewpoint was never shared in the classroom.
 It was found that the Advocacy program had never gone through the curriculum review board in the school district.
 The curriculum did not include in its diversity traditional beliefs, some of them being Judeo-Christian beliefs.